movq/openbsd/gnu/llvm/lldb/docs/use/map.rst

 GDB to LLDB command map
 =======================

-Below is a table of GDB commands with their LLDB counterparts.
+Below is a table of GDB commands with the LLDB counterparts.
 The built in GDB-compatibility aliases in LLDB are also listed.
 The full lldb command names are often long, but any unique short form can be used.
 Instead of "**breakpoint set**", "**br se**" is also acceptable.